Understanding Student Learning

 During the fall of 2007, hundreds of freshmen voluntarily took part in the Wabash Study.
 During the fall of 2008 – over 1,000 freshmen participated!
 Most students in both cohorts returned during the spring of their freshmen year for the 2nd part of the study, and all of them knew that as seniors, they would be asked to come back for the final session during their senior year.

 During the spring 2011 semester, nearly 50% of the first cohort returned as 4th years to complete the study, and were able to choose between 50% off the cost of their cap/gown, OR, $10 on their Ram card, as an incentive for participating in the study.
-For more information about URI’s involvement in the Wabash Study, including data summaries and reports, click here.
+We have additional information about URI’s involvement in the Wabash study, including data summaries and reports.

 2012 Tri-Consortial Research Project on Liberal Education and Study Abroad: Assessing Learning Outcomes